biblelamp/JavaExercises/ToBeginners/GameSnake/readme.txt

 2. Project development

     - get “template” for GameSnake class with Swing window
-    - create Point and Snake classes
+    - create (copy/paste) Cell and starting to write Snake classes
     - snake movement and control
-    - create Food class, teach the snake to eat and grow
+    - copy/paste Food class, teach the snake to eat and grow
-    - handling of a snake's collision with itself
+    - ?handling of a snake's collision with itself
-    - create Poison class, handling of collisions with poison
+    - ?copy/paste Poison class, handling of collisions with poison